google-wallet/pass-converter/README.md

 #### Authentication

 The web service must have some form of authentication implemented with an upstream web server (like Apache or Nginx).
 When configuring this in the upstream server, you must define a HTTP header in the request to the web service that the upstream web server will send.
-The name of the HTTP header must then be defined using the environment variable `CONVERTER_AUTH_HEADER`.
+The name of the HTTP header must then be defined using the `config.js` variable `authHeader`.
 Requests to the converter are then restricted to requests containing the HTTP header.

 #### Request